leorapini/space_pics/README.md

 ![Search by Date](/documents/screenshots/search_by_date.png) | ![Detail Screen](/documents/screenshots/img_detail.png)

-To search by title since type a keywork and press 'go' on your keyboard.
+To search by title type a keywork and press 'go' on your keyboard.

 ![Search by Keyword](/documents/screenshots/search_by_keyword.png)